MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/environment-types.md

 You can create environments of different types.
 Which type of environment to choose depends on what you need it for.

 > [!TIP]
-> If you're new to environments, get an overview of how Azure Active Directory, environments, and companies work in [!INCLUDE [prod_short](../includes/prod_short.md)] online at [Understanding the infrastructure of Business Central online](tenant-environment-topology.md).
+> If you're new to environments, get an overview of how Microsoft Entra ID, environments, and companies work in [!INCLUDE [prod_short](../includes/prod_short.md)] online at [Understanding the infrastructure of Business Central online](tenant-environment-topology.md).

 <!--The following table outlines some of the benefits of each environment type.